Mountains to Sound Greenway Trail

 Receive email or text notification for project updates

-The Mountains to Sound Greenway is a 100-mile landscape surounding I-90 that stretches from the Seattle waterfront to Central Washington.
-Featuring wildland hiking and biking trails and a regional trail network that is used by pedestrians and bicyclists for recreation and community purposes, the Greenway connects it all.
+The Mountains to Sound Trail Greenway is a 100-mile landscape surrounding I-90 that stretches from the Seattle waterfront to Central Washington.
+Featuring hiking and biking trails and a regional trail network that is used by pedestrians and bicyclists for recreation and community purposes, the Greenway connects it all.
 The 3.6-mile trail being studied would close a gap in the Greenway between Factoria Boulevard and Lakemont Boulevard.

-In 2013, the city will begin the final design on the Greenway Trail between Factoria Boulevard SE and 150th Avenue SE.
+In 2013, the city began the final design on the Greenway Trail between Factoria Boulevard SE and 150th Avenue SE.
 The design will follow the layout and recommendations made in the Mountains to Sound Greenway Trail Design Study which was completed in 2012.

 The alignment was chosen as part of a study of the entire Eastgate/I-90 corridor, the Eastgate/I-90 Land Use and Transportation Project.
 The grant for the trail study was awarded through the National Scenic Byways program.

-There are a number of barriers for cyclists and pedestrians in the Eastgate/I-90 corridor, notably the gap in the the MTS Greenway.
+There are a number of barriers for cyclists and pedestrians in the Eastgate/I-90 corridor, notably the gap in the MTS Greenway Trail.
 Many ideas were considered as part of the Eastgate/I-90 Land Use and Transportation Project on how to address the “Eastgate Gap.”
 Community input represented an important consideration in the assessment of trail alignment options.

 On July 26, 2011, Bellevue staff held an outreach ride for residents to experience first-hand what it is like to ride a bike along the missing link in the Greenway.
 An online questionnaire was sent to cyclists who joined the ride to obtain input and reactions on their experience with the present state of the corridor and future development of the trail.